 - Monthly credit score tracker

-The company also monitors social media accounts, like Facebook, Twitter and LinkedIn, and flags problematic posts or comments.
+All of IDShield’s plans include dark web surveillance, credit score tracking for one year and credit reporting disputes, as well as a court record, financial account and personal information monitoring.
+The company also monitors social media accounts, such as Facebook, Twitter and LinkedIn, and flags problematic posts or comments.
 However, do note that none of its plans provide detailed credit reports.

 |Individual Plan||Family Plan|

 The following companies are worth mentioning but didn’t make the cut due to factors such as a lack of essential monitoring, scant information on their websites, limited plan availability, and poor mobile functionality.